 4. Be Realistic

 Also, you also need to keep in mind that your partner may never learn to meet your emotional needs.
 You cannot "heal" your loved one.
-Your loved one has to be committed to healing himself with the help of therapy.
+Your loved one has to be committed to healing himself/herself with the help of therapy.

 Also, you need to know that the dysfunction BPD creates in a person's life cripples their emotional capability and understanding, so it's likely that you will not be able to have an emotionally mature relationship.